 POF is one of the largest free dating websites in the world.
 The profiles on POF tend to vary in quality.
 Not a lot of people put effort into their profiles and, unlike sites like OkCupid, they aren’t really encouraged to do so.
 This means that you don’t really get to know a lot about people before you message them, and so most of your decisions will be based on looks.

 Coffee Meets Bagel

-Apps like Tinder and Badoo allow you to ‘like’ hundreds of people every day.
-Coffee Meets Bagel, on the other hand, allows you to like one.
-It’s a focus on quality rather than quantity: instead of getting to say yes to everyone, you’ve got to choose wisely and just pick one.
+Apps like Tinder and Badoo potentially allow you to match with lots of people.
+Coffee Meets Bagel, on the other hand, limits the number.
+It’s a focus on quality rather than quantity: instead of getting to say yes to everyone, you have to choose wisely.

 You are also only given 8 days to chat to each match, which is designed to encourage you to move onto the next stage: either exchanging phone numbers or meeting up.

 Overall, Coffee Meets Bagel seems to be very focused on building a dating app that solves a lot of the issues that other apps have.
 Unfortunately, it’s not that popular in Portugal and it’s “bean-based” currency system means the free version of the app is much more limited than other dating apps.